bane-labs/go-ethereum/contracts/README.md

 All GAS holders can vote and benefit from NeoX Governance, including EOA accounts and smart contracts.
 A successful vote requires below.

+1. Voter invokes `vote()` of `0x1212000000000000000000000000000000000001` as message sender;
-1. Vote at least `1 GAS` in vote transaction;
+2. Put at least `1 GAS` vote `value` along with the transaction;
-2. The provided `candidateTo` address is listed in the current candidates;
+3. The provided `candidateTo` address is listed in the current candidates;
-3. (optional) Revoke votes to other candidates if has voted before.
+4. (optional) Revoke votes to other candidates if has voted before.

 NeoX Governance doesn't allow multi-target votes and doesn't distribute rewards to new voters until a new epoch begins.
 So be careful to revoke or change your vote target.